khaeru/sdmx/doc/walkthrough.rst

    When using SDMX web services, a request for data from a data flow with a certain ID will yield one or more data sets with observations that match the query parameters.

 We *could* search the Internet for the dataflow ID or browse the ECB's website.
-However, we can also use :mod:`sdmx` to retrieve metadata and get a complete overview of the dataflows the ECB provides.
+However, we can also use :mod:`sdmx` to retrieve metadata and get a complete overview of the data flows the ECB provides.

 Get information about the source's data flows
 ---------------------------------------------